Been struck by lightning recently? No. Rubbed a balloon on your head? Nope. Rocked on down to Electric Avenue? Definitely not.

 We know you know that you should be eating a healthy diet.
-But we’re saying it again because it will seriously improve so many menopausal symptoms, including electric shocks.
+But we’re saying it again because it will seriously improve so many menopausal symptoms, including electric shock.

-Enjoy foods high in Omega 3 like salmon, and make sure your calcium levels are topped up through eating dairy foods like yoghurt and leafy greens such as broccoli, as these nutrients support normal nervous system function.
+Enjoy foods high in Omega 3s like salmon, and make sure your calcium levels are topped up through eating dairy foods like yoghurt and leafy green veggies such as broccoli, as these nutrients support normal nervous system function.
 That’s dinner sorted.

 STOCK UP ON SUPPLEMENTS

 If you’re worried you’re not getting enough nutrients from diet alone, you might want to think about boosting it with supplements.